aspose-cells/Aspose.Cells-API-References/english/go-cpp/ArcShape/GetFill/_index.md

 ## GetFill function

-Returns a <see cref="FillFormat"/> object that contains fill formatting properties for the specified shape.
+Returns a FillFormat object that contains fill formatting properties for the specified shape.

 ```go